jayventi/jdocs/mydoc_add_aws_cloud_account.md

 	  2. The name of the user created is arbitrary will use for reference MyCloudCoreoUser
 	  3. You may capture the AWS key at the end of the user creation process or in step 4.
 2. Create a custom policy for the IAM
-	1. Use the following script to create the custom policy
+	1. Use the script at end of article to create the custom policy
 	2. Follow instructions: [Creating a New Policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html), use the create your own policy option.
 	3. The name of the policy is arbitrary here we use MyCloudCoreoPolicy for reference.
 3. Attach the new MyCloudCoreoPolicy policy to the MyCloudCoreoUser usesr.